MichaelBelgium/MV_cPanel/README.md

 You are free to contribute on this admin/vip system.
 Fork it and open a PR.
 I'd even appreciate it.
 More commands, anti-cheat stuff, improvements, whatever you like.

+# How to make myself owner?
+There are 2 ways to do this:
+* Go in your server, register your account, login as rcon admin and do /cpanel.
+* Go in your server, register your account, go to your database and edit the `Adminlevel` column in the `Players` table to 5

 # Installation
 Right.
 It's quite easy to do so.